Kuuuube/Monitor_Toggle/README.md

 **Offset Y:** The amount in pixels to offset the cursor's Y position by.

-**Width Multiplier:** In absolute mode, the multiplier to increase the monitor area's width by.
-In relative mode, the multiplier to increase the X sensitivity by.
+**Width Multiplier:** In absolute mode, the multiplier to change the monitor area's width by.
+In relative mode, the multiplier to change the X sensitivity by.

-**Height Mutiplier:** In absolute mode, the multiplier to increase the monitor area's height by.
-In relative mode, the multiplier to increase the Y sensitivity by.
+**Height Mutiplier:** In absolute mode, the multiplier to change the monitor area's height by.
+In relative mode, the multiplier to change the Y sensitivity by.

 ## Cycle Mode